KrishGala/Krish_BlueStampPortfolio/index.md

 <img src="bH2.png" alt="goober" width="100%" height="50%">
 Image of Battery Holder

+### Summary
+For the first minor modification I added a battery holder to my hexapod.
+This was just a simple box in modeled in fusion 360.
+It is attached with spare standoffs and screws.
+On top of the hexapod there are a few long oval shaped holes specifically for modification so I used four of those to attach the battery holder on top.
+Overall it was a simple modification though it did have some challenges.

+### Challenges
+This was actually the second print I did for the battery holder because of an issue on Fusion 360.
+When I first made the box I used the shell tool to hollow out the cube for the battery.
+I also used the offset tool in the sketch.
+These two actually overlapped themselves and the offset actually went inside the box making the dimensions smaller for the battery.
+I took precise dimensions for the battery so when this happened the battery did not fit.
+So I just remade it correctly using the shell tool and everything worked fine on the second print.
+Another minute challenge I had was with the screws and standoffs.
+The original ones I was going to use were not long enough to both go through the acryic part of the hexapod and have some space to screw into a standoff.
+This was an easy fix because all I did was just use a new standoff and screw.

 # Final Milestone

 <!-- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.** -->